brianspiering/quotes_from_others/README.md

 “If it is important, do it every day.
 If it’s not important, don’t do it at all.”
 — Dan John, Never Let Go: A Philosophy of Lifting, Living and Learning

-“Don't paint ceiling before laying the foundation.”
+“If you haven't built the foundation, don't paint the ceiling.”
 — Dan John

 "Perfectionism is the purest form of procrastination."